azurecitadel/azurecitadel.github.io/workshops/devops-vsts.md

 categories: workshops
 tags: [vscode, vsts, nodejs, docker, containers, workshop]
 comments: true
+featured: true
 author: John_And_Ben
-excerpt: This workshop is a series of hands-on labs focused on deploying a Node.js app to Azure using VSTS and a DevOps approach.
+excerpt: This workshop is a series of hands-on labs focused on deploying a Node.js app to Azure PaaS using VSTS and a DevOps approach & containers.
 image:
-  feature:
+  feature: code.jpg
   teaser: Education.jpg
   thumb:
 ---